guy915/How-To-Know-Everything/README.md

 This guide will address the above requirements, as per the year 2025.

+This guide assumes the reader is of the intelligence of an average adult educated human.

 > *This is research, not facts.
 Never take anything at face value, always doubt first, agree after, and even then stay skeptical.*